MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/transmit-and-receive-queues.md

 NetAdapterCx calls [*EVT_NET_ADAPTER_CREATE_TXQUEUE*](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/netadapter/nc-netadapter-evt_net_adapter_create_txqueue) at the very end of the [power-up sequence](power-up-sequence-for-a-netadaptercx-client-driver.md).
 During this callback, client drivers typically do the following:

 - Optionally register start and stop callbacks for the queue.
-- Add packet context attributes to the queue during initialization.
 - Call [**NetTxQueueInitGetQueueId**](../nettxqueue/nf-nettxqueue-nettxqueueinitgetqueueid.md) to retrieve the identifier of the transmit queue to set up.
 - Call [**NetTxQueueCreate**](../nettxqueue/nf-nettxqueue-nettxqueuecreate.md) to allocate a queue.
     - If [**NetTxQueueCreate**](../nettxqueue/nf-nettxqueue-nettxqueuecreate.md) fails, the *EvtNetAdapterCreateTxQueue* callback function should return an error code.